-Casineria kiddi (Paton, Smithson & Clack 1999) Visean, Mississippean, Carboniferous, ~335 mya was a small basal reptile and the most primitive known taxon in the Archosauromorpha clade.
-It was derived from a sister to Gephyrostegus and Cephalerpeton.
-Brouffia was a sister taxon.
+Casineria kiddi (Paton, Smithson & Clack 1999) Visean, Carboniferous, ~335 mya was a small basal archosauromorph. the oldest but not the most primitive.
+It was derived from a sister to Diplovertebron and Solenodonsaurus.
+Westlothiana was a sister taxon.

 Overall smaller than and distinct from Gephyrostegus, the skull of Casineria had no otic notch.
 See Brouffia for more possible skull details.

-An unknown predecessor to Casineria and its sister, Cephalerpeton, invented the amniotic membrane, which surrounds and protests the developing embryo in all reptiles (including birds and mammals).
+A series of sisters to Tulerpeton invented the amniotic membrane, which surrounds and protects the developing embryo in all reptiles (including birds and mammals).
 The eggs of Cephalerpeton and Cassineria were more or less protected from desiccation and so could be laid away from water, but probably in damp leaf litter and moss rather than any hot and arid place.
 There is no fossil evidence that an eggshell was created at this node.

-The term Amniota is commonly and scientifically used to encompass all reptiles, birds and mammals, but in the present tree, the inclusion set of taxa within the Amniota is redundant with the Reptilia.
+The term Amniota is used to encompass all reptiles, birds and mammals.
+However, in the present tree the inclusion set of taxa within the Amniota is redundant with the Reptilia.
 Hence the more recent term, Amniota, can now be dropped from usage.

 |